Adoption of the Gregorian calendar: Ukraine

 In the territory of modern Ukraine, the Gregorian calendar was officially adopted for secular use immediately after its adoption by Pope Gregory XIII in 1582, as most of Ukraine then was part of the predominantly Catholic Polish-Lithuanian Commonwealth.
 The Roman Catholic Church in Ukraine switched to the new calendar at the same time.
-However, the Orthodox churches in the Commonwealth refused to accept a calendar instigated by a Roman Catholic Pope, so the Orthodox Church of Ukraine continued following the old Julian calendar until 2023.
+However, the Orthodox churches in the Commonwealth refused to accept a calendar instigated by a Roman Catholic Pope, so the Orthodox Church of Ukraine continued to use the old Julian calendar (until 2023, when it adopted the Revised Julian calendar).

 In 2018, the Ukrainian Lutheran Church switched to the Revised Julian calendar.
-After the Russian invasion in 2022, most other Christian denominations that were still using the old Julian calendar announced that they would transition to the Gregorian or the Revised Julian calendar.
+After the second Russian invasion (in 2022), most other Christian denominations that were still using the old Julian calendar announced that they would transition to the Gregorian or the Revised Julian calendar.
 The All-Ukrainian Union of Churches of Evangelical Christian Baptists and the Church of Christians of the Evangelical Faith of Ukraine (Pentecostals) switched to the Gregorian calendar the same year.
 On 1 September 2023, the Ukrainian Greek Catholic Church switched to the Gregorian calendar, while the Orthodox Church of Ukraine opted for the Revised Julian calendar.
-At the same time, the Ukrainian Orthodox Church (Moscow Patriarchate) declared that it would continue to celebrate the birth of Christ according to the Julian calendar.
+At the same time, the Ukrainian Orthodox Church (Moscow Patriarchate) declared that it would continue to use the old Julian calendar.

 Others

-Other countries of Eastern Europe, most notably Eastern Orthodox countries, adopted the Gregorian calendar for secular purposes in the 1910s or early 1920s.
+Other countries of Eastern Europe, most notably Eastern Orthodox countries, retained the Julian calendar for secular purposes until the 1910s or early 1920s.
 By the 20th century, the date on the Julian calendar was 13 days behind that on the Gregorian calendar.
-Romania adopted the Gregorian in 1919, with 31 March 1919 being followed by 14 April 1919.
+Romania adopted the Gregorian calendar in 1919, with 31 March 1919 being followed by 14 April 1919.

 The last country of Eastern Orthodox Europe to adopt the Gregorian calendar for secular purposes was Greece, at the time under military administration following the 11 September 1922 Revolution.
-The date of change was 1 March 1923, As a consequence, Wednesday 15 February 1923 in the Greek calendar was followed by Thursday 1 March 1923.
+The date of change was 1 March 1923.
+As a consequence, Wednesday 15 February 1923 in the Greek calendar was followed by Thursday 1 March 1923.
 The decree expressly limited the reform to lay (i.e. non-religious) matters, so the reform did not affect the dates of religious holidays.
 (See below.)